awsdocs/amazon-ec2-user-guide/doc_source/ec2-lamp-amazon-linux-2.md

       Port range   Protocol     Source
       22           tcp          0.0.0.0/0
       ```
+**Warning**
+Using `0.0.0.0/0` allows all IPv4 addresses to access your instance using SSH\.
+This is acceptable for a short time in a test environment, but it's unsafe for production environments\.
+In production, you authorize only a specific IP address or range of addresses to access your instance\.

    1. Choose the link for the security group\.
 Using the procedures in [Add rules to a security group](working-with-security-groups.md#adding-security-group-rule), add a new inbound security rule with the following values:
       + **Type**: HTTP